eballLynch/PaylocityTransferBatch/README.md

 * Display the final destination and backup paths.

 # Configuration
-The following variables need to be adjusted in the script to match your environment
+The following variables, path, and file name need to be adjusted in the script to match your environment.
+Current path and file name is for testing purposes.
   * `sourceFile`
   * `destFolder`
   * `backupFolder`